P79N6A/Codes-1/README.md

 # Codes

-This repository is used for storing my codes about ACM.
+This repository is used for storing my codes.